The Gathering (band): Silje Wergeland era (2007–present)

 In February 2008, The Gathering released a boxed set entitled Sand and Mercury - The Complete Century Media Years.
 This boxed set was limited to 3000 copies worldwide, and contained 10 discs including a selection of studio, live and compilation albums.
 The set also contained the audio from the In Motion DVD as a new live album, also entitled In Motion.

 In September 2008, The Gathering released a collection of all their old material from 1989 to 1993 on a double CD.
 The album contains the demos, the never released promo 1992, live tracks and the Celtic Frost cover of "Dethroned Emperor".
 The songs were from the period of the first line-up with singer Bart Smits.
 All songs were restored and mastered by Mike Wead (King Diamond / Mercyful Fate) and was released by small Dutch independent label Vic Records.

-The Gathering's ninth studio album, The West Pole, was released in May 2009, shortly after being joined by a new singer, Silje Wergeland.
+The Gathering's ninth studio album, The West Pole, was released in May 2009, shortly after they were joined by a new singer, Silje Wergeland.

 On 16 May 2011, the band released the single "Heroes for Ghosts" via their Bandcamp page, as well as announcing a South American tour.
-The song would be featured on the then-forthcoming album.
+The song featured on their forthcoming album.

 On 12 September 2012, the band released their tenth studio album, Disclosure.

 The Gathering celebrated their 25th birthday as a band with two sold-out reunion concerts at Doornroosje in Nijmegen on 9 November 2014.
 It was the first time that four of their singers (Bart Smits, Marike Groot, Anneke van Giersbergen and Silje Wergeland) performed together, and the band's first performance with van Giersbergen since her departure in 2007.

-On 8 December 2016, they surprise released a double-disc of outtakes, demos & unreleased songs from the recordings of Souvenirs and Home, called Blueprints.
+On 8 December 2016, they surprise-released a double-disc of outtakes, demos & unreleased songs from the recordings of Souvenirs and Home, called Blueprints.

 In June and November 2018, they played several shows in the Netherlands and did a small tour in Greece.

 On 29 April 2022, the band released their eleventh studio album, and first in nearly 10 years, Beautiful Distortion.

+In December 2024, the band announced that, to celebrate the 30th anniversary of Mandylion, they would reunite with van Giersbergen for five sold-out August 2025 shows in Nijmegen.